 Are you considering or planning to join the ATV racing community?
 If the answer is yes, you’re making a fantastic decision.
-Of course, we’re a little bias, but we at DRR USA can give you a few good reasons: Racing helps strengthen physical abilities, it teaches great life lessons, it promotes a healthy and active lifestyle, and you will meet amazing people along the way.
+Of course, we’re a little bias, but we at DRR USA can give you a few good reasons: ATV racing helps strengthen physical abilities, it teaches great life lessons, it promotes a healthy and active lifestyle, and you will meet amazing people along the way.
 With all of that in mind, here are a few tips to prepare you for your first race.

-How to prepare for racing season
+How to prepare for ATV racing season

 - Safety Gear is a MUST.
 Make sure your racer has all of the essentials: helmet, chest protector, gloves, goggles, boots, and long-sleeved clothing.
 It’s no secret racing ATVs can be dangerous, but with the right equipment and safe riding techniques, the risk decreases immensely.
 DRR USA also recommends all new riders to take an ATV safety course.
 For safety course information, contact your dealer or call (866) 847-4571.

 - There should not be any distractions the first time you ride an ATV – if you’re an adult it’s good to have a buddy with you that knows what they’re doing, just in case.
 If you’re prepping a child to race, there should only be a responsible adult, like a parent, and the rider present.
 This way, there is no urge to impress people and they’ll get a feel for the quad without eyes on them.
 Once you’ve got that down, you should go to a track where there are people.
 This way, they are not completely blindsided by the crowd during their first race.

 - The first few rides should be done in a wide-open area.
 This is the best way to teach anyone to ride when they’re starting out.
 It will eliminate any obstacles, allowing you to focus on getting to know the controls and how to turn.